w3f/polkadot-wiki/docs/learn/learn-consensus.md

 speeding up the finalization process, even after long-term network partitioning or other networking failures.

-In other words, as soon as more than 2/3 of validators attest to a chain containing a certain block, all blocks leading up to that one are finalized at once.
+In other words, as soon as more than 2/3 of validators attest to a chain containing a particular block, all blocks leading up to that one are finalized at once.

 :::info GRANDPA description and implementation